SINAMINANIM/musicplayer.github.io/Images/READMEplease.txt

 thanks fr reading me :3

-no images bc of the 4 i have 3 are my own creation with no site (1 photo of my ferret, 2 pixil art doodles) and the 4th is a webp and i didnt notice til i downloaded and moved on
+i got an image!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! just the one bc the 4 others i have are either a) only available as a file, no website and b) A WEBP BECAUSE I FORGOt its bad

+i can copy the code well enough!!!!! and put my own image in!!! im jsut not because :3